erikrose/nose-progressive/README.rst

   before your test runs--keeps your concentration where it counts.
 Also, like unittest itself, we hide any frames that descend into trivial comparison helpers like ``eq_()`` or ``assertRaises()``.

+  (Aside: unlike unittest, we don't just start hiding frames at the first unittest one after the test; we snip off only the last contiguous run of unittest frames.
+This lets you wrap your test in the decorators from the mock library (which masquerades as unittest) and still see your tracebacks.)
 * Editor shortcuts (see below) let you jump right to any problem line in your editor.